Colors can make or break your visualization.

 Now you know how many hues are required, you can do the difficult bit: create a palette.

 In most cases, your best option is to use one of the many excellent web resources.
-Again, ColorBrewer is one of the finest, allowing you to pick schemes for sequential, diverging and qualitative data.
+ColorBrewer is one of the best for picking schemes for sequential, diverging and qualitative data.
 Or if you have a starting point in mind, Adobe Color creates palettes from a single color.

 There are several groups of colors that work well together.
 You can identify them by their relative positions on the color wheel: